Data protection

 a) LinkedIn

 reuschlaw uses the technical platform and services of LinkedIn Ireland Unlimited Company, Wilton Place, Dublin 2, Ireland (hereinafter “LinkedIn”) for the information service offered here.
-We would like to point out that you use this LinkedIn page of reuschlaw and its functions on your own responsibility.
-This applies in particular to the use of the interactive functions (e.g. commenting, sharing, rating).
+Please be aware that you use the LinkedIn page of reuschlaw and its functions and features on your own responsibility.
+This includes in particular the use of the interactive functions (e.g. commenting, sharing, rating).

 aa) Joint controllership with LinkedIn

-reuschlaw is jointly responsible with LinkedIn only for the processing of “insights data”, insofar as these data are used for the creation of “page insights”.
+reuschlaw and LinkedIn only have joint controllership for the processing of so-called “insights data” insofar as these data are used for the creation of so-called “page insights”.

-reuschlaw and LinkedIn have concluded an agreement within the framework of their joint controllership, which you can download here (so-called “Page Insights Joint Controller Addendum”).
-The agreement relates to those data processing operations that are collected in connection with a visit or interaction with our LinkedIn profile, but only to the extent that such data are also (subsequently) processed for “page insights”.
-“Page insights” include analysis services that help the operator of a LinkedIn profile to better understand interactions with your pages.
-The purpose of the data processing is to produce aggregated statistics for LinkedIn profile operators.
+reuschlaw and LinkedIn have concluded an agreement as part of their joint controllership, which you can access here (so-called “Page Insights Joint Controller Addendum”).
+The agreement pertains to the processing of data that are collected in connection with a visit to or interaction with our LinkedIn profile, but only to the extent that these data are also processed for “page insights” (thereafter).
+“Page insights” include analytics services that help the operator of a LinkedIn profile to better understand interactions with its pages.
+The purpose of the data processing is to create aggregated statistics for LinkedIn profile operators.

-• When a LinkedIn member visits, tracks or engages in activities on the site, LinkedIn processes personal information to provide the site operator with insight into how the site is used.
+• When a LinkedIn member visits, follows or engages with the page, LinkedIn processes personal data to provide the page operator with insights into the use.

-• In particular, LinkedIn processes data that the member has provided to LinkedIn, such as information about a member’s function, country, industry, seniority, company size and employment status from the member’s profile.
+• In particular, LinkedIn processes data which the member has provided to LinkedIn, such as data on function, country, industry, seniority, company size and employment status from a member’s profile.

-• LinkedIn also processes information about how a member has interacted with your company site, such as whether a member is a follower.
+• In addition, LinkedIn processes information about how a member has interacted with your company page, e.g. whether a member is a follower.

-When you visit our LinkedIn site, LinkedIn collects, among other things, your IP address and other information that is stored on your PC in the form of cookies.
-This information is used to provide us, as the operator of the LinkedIn site, with statistical information about the use of the LinkedIn site.
+When you visit our LinkedIn page, LinkedIn collects, among other things, your IP address and other information that is present on your PC in the form of cookies.
+This information is used to provide us, as the operator of the LinkedIn page, with statistical information about the use of the LinkedIn page.
 We do not receive any personal data from LinkedIn in this context.

 The data collected about you in this context are processed by LinkedIn and may be transferred to countries outside the European Union.
-What information LinkedIn receives and how it uses it is described in general terms in LinkedIn’s User Agreement and Privacy Policy.
-There you will also find information about how to contact LinkedIn and how to set up ads.
+LinkedIn describes in general terms what information LinkedIn obtains and how it is used in its user agreement and privacy policy.
+There you will also find information on how to contact LinkedIn and on the settings options for advertisements.
 The LinkedIn data policy is available at this link.

-Should you wish to exercise a right to which you are entitled under the GDPR, we would like to point out that we cannot fully comply with all of these rights without LinkedIn.
-It would certainly be more effective for you to contact LinkedIn directly.
-If you still need help, please contact us.
+Should you wish to exercise a data subject right to which you are entitled under the GDPR, please note that we cannot fully comply with all of these rights without the cooperation and assistance of LinkedIn.
+It will therefore certainly be more effective for you to contact LinkedIn directly.
+However, if you still need help, please feel free to contact us.

-The respective responsibilities between reuschlaw and LinkedIn, especially with regard to the protection of the rights of the data subjects, can be found in the Page Joint Controller Addendum.
+The relevant responsibilities, in particular with regard to the protection of data subject rights, between reuschlaw and LinkedIn can be found in the Page Insights Addendum.

-LinkedIn assumes primary responsibility for fulfilling the GDPR obligations for the joint processing of “insights data”.
-This includes the fulfilment of the following rights of the data subjects:
+LinkedIn assumes primary responsibility for compliance with the GDPR obligations for the joint processing of “insights data”.
+This includes compliance with the following data subject rights:

-• the right to limitation of processing (Art.
+• Right to restriction of processing (Art.
 18 GDPR),

-• the right to data portability (Art.
+• Right to data portability (Art.
 20 GDPR) and

 bb) Controllership of reuschlaw

-• profile name as well as data provided by the user in the course of the chat, e.g. to process service requests;
+• Profile name and data provided by the user in the course of conversation, e.g. for processing service requests;

-• statistical data on user interactions in aggregated form, i.e. without personal reference for reuschlaw (e.g. page activities, page views, page previews, likes, recommendations, contributions, videos, page subscriptions including origin, times of day); and
+• Statistical data on user interactions in aggregated form, i.e. without personal reference so that reuschlaw cannot identify the user (e.g. page activities, page views, page previews, likes, recommendations, posts, videos, page subscriptions incl. origin, times of day) and

-• targeted advertisements based on aggregated demographic data without personal references (e.g. age, location, language or gender).
+• Targeted advertisements based on aggregated demographic data without personal reference (e.g. information on age, place of residence, language or gender).

-The processing is carried out for the purpose of answering your enquiries (if you have sent us an enquiry) or communicating with you and for publishing information on events and services of reuschlaw.
-The legal basis of the processing for the purpose of replying to enquiries that serve the future conclusion of a contract and are initiated by you is Art.
-6, Para.
-1, Sen. 1, lit. b) GDPR and in other cases Art.
-6, Para.
-1, Sen. 1, lit. f) GDPR.
+The processing is carried out for the purpose of answering your requests (if you have sent us a request) or communicating with you and for publishing information on events and services of reuschlaw.

 Legitimate interests in data processing

-The legitimate interest is the effective provision of information for users, customers and interested parties and communication with these persons as well as the presentation of reuschlaw to third parties.
+Our legitimate interest is to provide effective information to users, customers and interested parties and communicate with these persons as well as to publicly present reuschlaw.

-Insofar as personal data are transferred to LinkedIn servers in the United States and stored and processed there, LinkedIn Ireland Unlimited Company, Wilton Place, Dublin 2, Ireland has entered with the LinkedIn companies based in the US into standard contractual clauses that have been adopted by the EU Commission and that allow personal data to be transferred to the US in specific cases.
+In case personal data are transferred to LinkedIn servers in the USA and stored and further processed there, LinkedIn Ireland Unlimited Company, Wilton Place, Dublin 2, Ireland has agreed on the standard data protection clauses adopted by the EU Commission with the LinkedIn companies based in the USA, which permit the transfer of personal data to the USA in individual cases.

 Duration of data storage

-After completion of your request, the personal data provided by you will be deleted from our systems.
-If you interact with us publicly, for example by leaving a comment or “linking” to a post, these data will remain publicly available on the site until they are deleted by you or us.
-Insofar as legal storage obligations require longer storage, your data will only be stored for this purpose and blocked for other purposes.
+After your request has been dealt with, the personal data you have provided will be deleted from our systems.
+If you interact with us publicly, for example by leaving a comment or “liking” a post, these data will remain publicly accessible on the site until they are deleted by us or you.
+If statutory retention obligations require longer storage, your data will only be stored for this purpose and blocked for other purposes.

 Right to object to data processing